essam-nazih1211/Lasso-Regression-Project/README.md

-# Lasso-Regression-Project
+# Lasso Regression Project

-This project demonstrates the implementation of Lasso Regression to predict student scores based on hours studied.
-It includes data visualization, normalization, model training, and evaluation.
-The dataset consists of hours studied and corresponding scores.
-The model achieves high accuracy with an R² score of 0.97 on the test set.
+This project demonstrates the use of Lasso Regression to predict student scores based on the number of study hours.

+## Dataset

+The dataset contains two columns:
+- Hours: Number of hours studied
+- Scores: Percentage score

+## Files

+- `Lasso_Regression_Project.ipynb`: Jupyter notebook containing the code for data analysis, visualization, and model implementation.
+- `Data.csv`: Dataset used for training and testing the model.

+## Usage

+To run the project, ensure you have the necessary libraries installed: